What is Fund Tennessee?

 With lending options available to people in all 95 Tennessee counties, LendTN will provide fair access to funds whether you need to purchase new equipment or secure that next commercial property.
 A total of $47 million will be distributed across Tennessee’s entrepreneur ecosystem over 10 years.

-Participating CDFIs will offer a range of financial products and services designed to help entrepreneurs access the capital they need to scale their businesses, create high-quality jobs and make a positive economic impact in Tennessee communities.
+Participant Lenders offer a range of financial products and services designed to help businesses access the capital they need to start and grow their businesses, create high-quality jobs and make a positive economic impact in Tennessee communities.

 Learn more about LendTN